-Many of us have been waiting with bated breath for Kate Winslet and Leonardo DiCaprio to reunite again after they were so wonderful in “Titanic”.
+Many of us have been waiting with bated breath for Kate Winslet and Leonardo DiCaprio to reunite again after they were so wonderful together in "Titanic".
 When we heard that they were finally making a film together we were ecstatic.
-It was announced that they would play a married couple making us even happier and were dreaming about the ensuing romance.
-Well, after seeing the film you would have to say it is anything but a romantic film.
+It was announced that they would play a married couple we were even happier and were dreaming about the ensuing romance.
+Well, after seeing the film you would have to say it was anything but a romantic film.

 Filled with bleak and torturous moments, the film makes you wonder why the middle class hasn't been renamed the unhappy class and causes you to question why people get married.
 There were several points where you were actually wincing.
 It is, admittedly, effective in its bleakness.
 Director Sam Mendes (who obviously hates the middle class based on this film and "American Beauty") has made the choice to focus on the two main characters and the bad parts of their marriage in order to effectively show the pain of an empty marriage.